International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

-Shashikant Pardeshi and Dr. Govind Kadam.
+Shashikant Pardeshi, Dr. Govind Kadam.
 A comparative study of mental imagery ability between individual and team game players from Pune city.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2016; 1(1): 94-96.
+Int J Yogic Hum Mov Sports Sciences 2016;1(1):94-96.